Northern Ireland

-The creation of Northern Ireland was accompanied by violence both in defence of and against partition.
+The creation of Northern Ireland was marred by violence between those for and against partition.
 During The Troubles in Ulster (1920–1922), the capital Belfast saw major communal violence, mainly between Protestant unionist and Catholic nationalist civilians.
 More than 500 were killed and more than 10,000 became refugees, mostly Catholics.
 For the next fifty years, Northern Ireland had an unbroken series of Unionist Party governments.
 There was informal mutual segregation by both communities, and the Unionist governments were accused of discrimination against the Irish nationalist and Catholic minority.
 In the late 1960s, a campaign to end discrimination against Catholics and nationalists was opposed by loyalists, who saw it as a republican front.
 This unrest sparked the Troubles, a thirty-year conflict involving republican and loyalist paramilitaries and state forces, which claimed over 3,500 lives and injured 50,000 others.
 The 1998 Good Friday Agreement was a major step in the peace process, including paramilitary disarmament and security normalisation, although sectarianism and segregation remain major social problems, and sporadic violence has continued.

 The economy of Northern Ireland was the most industrialised in Ireland at the time of partition, but soon began to decline, exacerbated by the political and social turmoil of the Troubles.
 Its economy has grown significantly since the late 1990s.
 Unemployment in Northern Ireland peaked at 17.2% in 1986, but dropped back down to below 10% in the 2010s, similar to the rate of the rest of the UK.
 Cultural links between Northern Ireland, the rest of Ireland, and the rest of the UK are complex, with Northern Ireland sharing both the culture of Ireland and the culture of the United Kingdom.
 In many sports, there is an All-Ireland governing body or team for the whole island; the most notable exception is association football.
-Northern Ireland competes separately at the Commonwealth Games, and people from Northern Ireland may compete for either Great Britain or Ireland at the Olympic Games.
+Northern Ireland competes separately at the Commonwealth Games, and its athletes may compete for either Great Britain or Ireland at the Olympic Games.